kleonang/NavUS/README.md

 ## Comparisons with Existing Applications
 **NUS NextBus** app provides us with the bus routes and arrival times of buses but assumes you know the closest bus stop to your destination.
 Also, there is no functionality to enter a bus stop and get directions from your location to your intended destination.

-**NUSMODS** provides us with the location of classrooms but not the routing information to get there.
+**NUSMods** provides us with the location of lesson venues but not the routing directions to get there.

 ## Technical Stack
 - Android Studio